mhug-Trento/DL4covidUltrasound/README.md

 ```

 ## 5. Dataset
 The ICLUS dataset is available [here](https://www.disi.unitn.it/iclus).
+For dataset related queries, please drop an email to libertario.demi@unitn.it, in case the
+dataset that was used for the experiments are not available on the iclus website.

 ## 6. Usage

 #### Frame-based Score Prediction
 1. To use the exact train-test split used in our paper, please download the ```frames``` folder containing the extracted frames from [this link](https://www.disi.unitn.it/iclus) and place the folder under the dataset/ folder.
+If unavailable, please drop an email to libertario.demi@unitn.it

 2. The frame-based score predictor can be trained by running the following commands from the root folder:
 - for fixed scaling and trainable translation model in the paper